Rift131/MidtermProject/README.md

 The bakery user, once logged in, is presented with their account page.
 The account page is comprised of a list of their orders, an option to log out, update their account or delete their account.
 As with the customer account, choosing the option of "delete" will simply change the account from active to inactive.
 The bakery has all the information it needs to build the cake and reach out to the customers for any interaction required to complete the order.

-* The why.
-Our intent for the mid-term project was to build an application that would allow for customers to post requests or direct orders to bakery's for cakes.
-This would create a competitive environment between bakery's that would be tempered by the reviews of the customers.
-Also, our a malleable project that could easily be translated from the artisan craft of cake making to another similar craft such candle makers or beard oil products.
-Given the time constraints of a week and a half to accomplish the functionality, the ability for customers to post orders is what our team was able to achieve.
+The why: Our intent for our mid-term project was to build an application that would allow for customers to post biddable requests or direct orders to bakery's for cakes.
+This would create a competitive environment between bakery's that would be tempered by the reviews of the customers and managed by an administrator.
+Also, we wanted to create a malleable project that could easily be translated from the artisan craft of cake making to another similar craft such candle makers or beard oil products producers.
+Given the time constraints of a week and a half to accomplish the from the ground-up application, the ability for customers to send orders to a bakery is what our team was able to achieve.

+* instructions on how to log in to the site

+* URL to the programs site

 * Screen shots <img src+"URL HERE" width=300>

-* instructions on how to log in to the site

 ## Implementation